Armagh v Galway (2022 All-Ireland Senior Football Championship): Aftermath

 Another game occurred, between Kerry and Mayo.
 Kerry won.

 Galway midfielder Cillian McDaid was voted man of the match and Footballer of the Week on GAA.ie.

 Tiernan Kelly's name circulated on social media, prompting his club Clann Éireann to release a statement defending their player: "The vilification of Tiernan on social media over the last few days has been both unjust and unfair.
 Tiernan has been, and always will be, a great ambassador for our club… His dedication to the GAA, both on the field and behind the scenes, has been nothing short of amazing."

 David Coldrick — the referee of the Armagh–Galway game — submitted his report on 27 June, the day following the game.
 The GAA's Central Competitions Control Committee (CCCC) met on 28 June.
 According to HoganStand.com, the CCCC asked for more information from Coldrick and set 30 June as the date of its next meeting.
 MidWest Radio said the CCCC was seeking "clarification" on the red cards Coldrick had issued to Kelly and Nugent.

 The CCCC concluded its investigation on the evening of 30 June and proposed sanctions for four players involved.
-Armagh's Tiernan Kelly received a 24-week ban, Blaine Hughes and Conor Turbitt of Armagh and Cathal Sweeney of Galway all received one-match penalties for "behaving dangerously towards an opponent", while both counties Galway and Armagh received €10,000 fines.
+Armagh's Tiernan Kelly received a 24-week ban, Blaine Hughes (who was not playing) and Conor Turbitt of Armagh and Cathal Sweeney of Galway all received one-match penalties for "behaving dangerously towards an opponent", while both counties Galway and Armagh received €10,000 fines.